top of page

 You must teach your dog to give/drop and also to take it.
 If the dog does not respond to the commands to give, you must immediately take the toy away and stop playing.
 This would clearly tell you that your dog either does not understand the command, or you are absolutely NOT in control.
 If you are not in control, you should never play this game with your dog.

-Here's our YouTube link to a segment on puppy mouthing/biting behavior: https://youtu.be/00Q5VS3gA68
+First here's our YouTube link to our segment on puppy mouthing/biting behavior: https://youtu.be/00Q5VS3gA68

 The #1 rule is absolutely NO DOG SHOULD EVER BE ALLOWED TO PUT HIS/HER TEETH ON HUMAN FLESH - PERIOD!